ctodocs/ctod/write-documentation.md

     * You may think repetition will lull users into skipping instructions but it’s easier for users that are reading along as they perform the instructions.
 * It’s tempting to provide as much information as possible.
 Make sure sentences are short enough to be skimmed.
 * Lists can be numbered but don’t use fractions or combine letter and number hierarchies.

+# Activity
+* Choose a document type.
+* Consider your audience.
+* Write clearly.
+* Save your document for conversion to Markdown in the next section.